 - Foods to avoid or limit

-- Environmental/occupational exposures, such as contact with cat feces and high temperatures (saunas/hot tubs, etc.), second-hand smoke
+- Environmental/occupational exposure, such as contact with cat feces, high temperatures (saunas/hot tubs, etc.), second-hand smoke

 - Personal care and hygiene with attention to specific cultural/ ethnic practices